Background:

 1. Review

-(a) JRS College shall ensure that student input is considered in the development of its Sexual Violence Policy and every time it is reviewed or amended.
+(a) JRS College of Business and Health Care shall ensure that student input is considered in the development of its Sexual Violence Policy and every time it is reviewed or amended.

-(b) JRS College shall review its Sexual Violence Policy 3 years after it is first implemented
+(b) JRS College of Business and Health Care shall review its Sexual Violence Policy 3 years after it is first implemented

 and amend it where appropriate.
 This date is December 2019.